ant-design/ant-design-mini/src/Selector/index.en.md

 ### Limit the number of selections

-> `maxSelectedCount`、`minSelectedCount` attribute can limit the number of selections,`selectMax`、`selectMin` Event is triggered when the limit is exceeded.
+> `maxSelectedCount`、`minSelectedCount` property can limit the number of selections,`selectMax`、`selectMin` Event is triggered when the limit is exceeded.

 ```xml
 <ant-selector